Richard Pynson: Works

 Pynson published some 400 titles during his career.
 This was fewer than his rival, Wynkyn de Worde, but, according to Duff his books are "of a higher standard and better execution".
 Between them, Pynson and de Worde published about two-thirds of all the books produced for the English market between 1500 and 1530.

-In 1496 Pynson issued an edition of the works of the Roman poet Terence, the first classic printed in London, and in 1500 The Boke of Cokery, the first printed cookery book in English.
+In 1496, Pynson issued an edition of the works of the Roman poet Terence, the first classic printed in London.
+In 1500, Pynson printed The Boke of Cokery, the first printed cookery book in English.
 In the same year he produced the Morton Missal, printed in black and red and lavishly illuminated by hand, later called "the finest book printed in the fifteenth century in England".

 A considerable number of Pynson's books were law texts (such as statutes of the king and legal handbooks) and religious books, including Books of Hours, two further Missals), and Assertio septem sacramentorum adversus Martinum Lutherum (1521), Henry VIII's attack on the Protestant reformer, which gained the king the title of "Defender of the Faith" from the pope.

 In addition to his more serious publications, Pynson printed popular romances such as Sir Tryamour, the travel memoir Ways to Jerusalem by Sir John Mandeville, and, in 1509, a translation of the satirical The Ship of Fools by Sebastian Brant.
 In the last of these, Pynson introduced roman type to England, although it did not become the standard for vernacular printing during his lifetime.